-The Renogy Solar Panel Starter Kit is good for those who are new to the solar energy market.
+The Renogy Solar Panel Starter Kit is suitable for those new to the solar energy market.
 It contains all the components you need to install a 100 Watt solar panel in your home.
-It does not include the batteries off course.
-I think it would be a good idea to actually have a a kit that includes a 50Ah deep cycle battery with options for upgrade.
+It does not include the batteries, of course.
+I think it would be a good idea to have a kit that consists of a 50Ah deep cycle battery with options for upgrade.

 - 100 Watt Monocrystalline Solar Panel (same as reviewed above)